colshrapnel/phpdelusions.net/sql_injection.md

     $stm = $db->prepare('SELECT * FROM t WHERE id=?
 AND email=?');
     $stm->execute([$id,$email]);

-But with our new complex types there is no way to use this approach anymore.
-Because, for example,  identifier can never be bound as string.
+But with our new complex types, there is no way to use this approach anymore.
+Because, for example, an identifier can never be bound as a string.
 So, we have to always set placeholder type explicitly.
-And it makes a problem: although both PDO and Mysqli offers their own solutions, I wouldn't call any of them viable.
+And it makes a problem: although both PDO and Mysqli offer their own solutions, I wouldn't call any of them viable.

-- with PDO's tons of rows with `bindValue` our code is no better than old `mysql_real_escape_string` approach in terms of code size and number of repetitions.
+- with PDO's tons of rows with `bindValue` our code is no better than old `mysql_real_escape_string` approach in terms of code size and a number of repetitions.
-- mysqli's bind_param() is a nightmare when you have to bind variable number of values.
+- mysqli's bind_param() is a nightmare when you have to bind a variable number of values.
 - the worst part: all this manual binding makes *application* code bloated, as we cannot encapsulate these bindings into some internals.

 So, we need a better solution again.
 And here it is:

 ####to mark placeholder with its type!

 Not quite a fresh idea, I have to admit.
-Well-known `printf()` function has been using this very principle since Uinx Epoch: `%s` will be formatted as a string, `%d` as a digit and so on.
+Well-known `printf()` function has been using this very principle since Unix Epoch: `%s` will be formatted as a string, `%d` as a digit and so on.
 So, we only have to borrow that brilliant idea for our needs.

 To solve all the problems, we need to extend a regular driver with simple *parser* which will parse a query with type-hinted placeholders, extract type information and use it to format a value.

 I am not the first to use this approach with DBAL either.
 There is [Dibi](http://dibiphp.com/),  [DBSimple](http://en.dklab.ru/lib/DbSimple/) or [NikiC's PDO wrapper](https://github.com/nikic/DB) and some other examples.
-But it seems to me that their authors underestimated the significance of type-tinted placeholder, taking it as a some sort of syntax sugar, not as essential and cornerstone feature, which it have to be.
+But it seems to me that their authors underestimated the significance of type-tinted placeholder, taking it as some sort of syntax sugar, not as essential and cornerstone feature, which it has to be.

-So, I endeavored my own implementation, to emphasize the idea, and called it [SafeMysql](https://github.com/colshrapnel/safemysql), because type-hinted placeholders makes it indeed safer than regular approach.
+So, I endeavored my own implementation, to emphasize the idea, and called it [SafeMysql](https://github.com/colshrapnel/safemysql), because type-hinted placeholders make it indeed safer than the regular approach.
 It's also aimed for better usability, to make code cleaner and shorter.

-Although there are some improvements still pending for implementation (such as native placeholders support; named placeholders (like in PDO); un-typed default placeholder treated as string; a couple another data types to support), it's already a complete solution that can be used in any production code.
+Although there are some improvements still pending for implementation (such as native placeholders support; named placeholders (like in PDO); un-typed default placeholder treated as a string; a couple another data types to support), it's already a complete solution that can be used in any production code.
 <a name="8">&nbsp;</a>
 ###Exception that proves the rule.#whitelist

-Unfortunately, prepared statement is not a silver bullet too, and cannot offer 100% protection alone.
+Unfortunately, a prepared statement is not a silver bullet too, and cannot offer 100% protection alone.
 There are two cases where it's either not enough or not applicable at all:

 1. Remember the last kind of query literals from the section #3 list of formatting rules: SQL keywords.
 There is no way to format them.
 2. A somewhat tricky case, when we are creating our *list of identifiers* dynamically, based on user input, and there could be fields a user isn't allowed to.
 The very common case is creating an insert query dynamically based on the keys and values of the `$_POST` array.
 Although we can format both properly, there is still a possibility for some field like 'admin' or 'permissions' that can be set by site admin only.
 And these fields should be never allowed from user input.

 And to solve these both cases, we have to implement another approach which is called *whitelisting*.
-In this case every dynamic parameter have to be pre-written in your script already, and all the possible values have to be chosen from that set.
+In this case, every dynamic parameter has to be pre-written in your script already, and all the possible values have to be chosen from that set.
 For example, to do dynamic ordering:

     $orders  = array("name","price","qty"); //field names